-The CVT system rotates at high speeds.
-Creating large amounts of force on clutch components.
+The CVT system rotates at high speeds, creating large amounts of force on clutch components.
+However, as the owner you have the following responsibilities to make sure this system remains safe:

-Do not modify any components of the CVT system.
-Any modification will damage the system; cause the system to be out of balance,
+• Do not modify any component of the CVT system.
+Doing so may reduce its strength so that a failure may occur at high speeds.
+Any modification will cause the system to be out of balance, creating vibration and additional loads on components.